page title icon The Business Owner’s Roadmap to Personal Development

 • Self-education

-Essentially, anything you can do to make yourself 1% better every day.
+Essentially, you can do anything as part of a personal growth journey to make yourself 1% better every day.

 You don’t know where your life and business will take you.
-My journey over the last 10 years has taken me down paths I didn’t anticipate.
-Investing in my personal development has helped me to stay strong and grow in my business as well.
+Over the last 10 years, my journey has taken me down paths I didn’t anticipate.
+Investing in my personal development has helped me stay strong and grow my business.

-Take the pandemic for example.
+Take the pandemic, for example.
 It has required people to have to pivot on a ginormous scale.
 Whether you have spent time working on your personal development as a business owner up to this point or not…don’t wait any longer.
-I encourage you to start investing in yourself a little each day and work your way up.
+I encourage you to start investing in your self-improvement a little each day and work your way up.

 Key Takeaways

-• Focus most of your learning time on “just in time” learning.
+• Create a personal development plan by focusing most of your learning time on “just-in-time” learning.

 • Stick to your strengths and hire out the weak areas.